6 Cold Email Outreach Techniques to Boost Results (Free Templates)

 [Your Company]

-Why it works: Although you can expand this email since you have to state your solution, AIDA gives you an opportunity to keep the recipient engaged throughout the email and finally encourages action.
+Why it works: AIDA provides an opportunity to keep the recipient engaged throughout the email before ending with a clear CTA.

 Straight to Business Template